minipief/pyva/README.md

 # Contributing to pyva

 The current version is the baseline for further extensions.
-It was mainly driven by providing examples and test cases for the bool on [Vibroacoustic Simulation](http://www.wiley.com/buy/9781119849841).
+It was mainly driven by providing examples and test cases for the book on [Vibroacoustic Simulation](http://www.wiley.com/buy/9781119849841).
 Contributions are highly welcome.
 The following extensions shall be included mid-term

 A major step is a GUI development!
 Here, suggestions would be very helpful.
-I am currently thinking about a combination of pyqt and vtk, eventually integrating cadquery.
+I am currently thinking about a combination of pyqt and vtk, eventually integrating cadquery, opencascade, gmesh or any other option to handle geometry and meshes.
 However, I am still scanning the options.

 ## Main Module